Neutrino: Scientific interest

 Neutrinos are also useful for probing astrophysical sources beyond the Solar System because they are the only known particles that are not significantly attenuated by their travel through the interstellar medium.
 Optical photons can be obscured or diffused by dust, gas, and background radiation.
 High-energy cosmic rays, in the form of swift protons and atomic nuclei, are unable to travel more than about 100 megaparsecs due to the Greisen–Zatsepin–Kuzmin limit (GZK cutoff).
 Neutrinos, in contrast, can travel even greater distances barely attenuated.

 The galactic core of the Milky Way is fully obscured by dense gas and numerous bright objects.
 Neutrinos produced in the galactic core might be measurable by Earth-based neutrino telescopes.

 Another important use of the neutrino is in the observation of supernovae, the explosions that end the lives of highly massive stars.
 The core collapse phase of a supernova is an extremely dense and energetic event.
 It is so dense that no known particles are able to escape the advancing core front except for neutrinos.
-Consequently, supernovae are known to release approximately 99% of their radiant energy in a short (10 second) burst of neutrinos.
+Consequently, supernovae are known to release approximately 99% of their radiant energy in a short (10-second) burst of neutrinos.
 These neutrinos are a very useful probe for core collapse studies.

-The rest mass of the neutrino is an important test of cosmological and astrophysical theories (see Dark matter).
+The rest mass of the neutrino is an important test of cosmological and astrophysical theories.
 The neutrino's significance in probing cosmological phenomena is as great as any other method, and is thus a major focus of study in astrophysical communities.